Signed in as:

 FRATERNITY CONSTITUTION & BYLAWS

 The first constitution, which established the Alpha Chapter at Yale University, was written by Louis Manigault (the Fraternity's principal founder) in 1845.
 The first national constitution was adopted in 1907, when Marietta and Yale came together to form the National Fraternity.
 Since then, the Fraternity's Constitution and Bylaws have been updated continuously.
 Traditionally, this happens at the Fraternity's biennial Grand Chapter.
+In 2021, the voting delegates consolidated the Constitution and Bylaws and Alpha Sigma Phi Fraternity now only has Bylaws.

 GRAND COUNCIL POLICY MANUAL